alexliesenfeld/httpmock/README.md

 # HTTP mock server
-`mocha` is a simple and efficient HTTP mock server that can be used for local tests as well as tests that span multiple systems.
+`mocha` is a simple-to-use mock server that can be used for local tests as well as tests that span multiple systems.
 It provides a local (or remote) mock server and a library to create, verify and remove HTTP mocks.